Venables: Not actively pursuing Texas Tech job

 Venables and Hocutt were college teammates at Kansas State, where both were linebackers.
-They've been close friends since, and that relationship has put Venables' name near the top of the list of possible replacements for Kliff Kingsbury, who was fired as Texas Tech's coach after Saturday's loss to Baylor on Saturday.
+They've been close friends since, and that relationship has put Venables' name near the top of the list of possible replacements for Kliff Kingsbury, who was fired as Texas Tech's coach after Saturday's loss to Baylor.

 "I talk to Kirby a lot," Venables said Monday.
 "And I've talked to him recently.
 That's all I'll say."

-Venables, who signed a new contact with Clemson in July worth $11.6 million over five years, has annually been linked to head coaching vacancies but has been reluctant to leave Clemson, and he said that reluctance is even greater now that his son, Jake, is a freshman on the team.
+Venables, who signed a new contract with Clemson in July worth $11.6 million over five years, has annually been linked to head-coaching vacancies but has been reluctant to leave Clemson, and he said that reluctance is even greater now that his son, Jake, is a freshman on the team.

 "Just so people understand where I'm at right now, my son, Jake, is here, and he's chasing a dream," Venables said.
 "I sold this dream to him.
 My responsibility as a dad is to support him for as long as he wants to chase his dreams.
 Who am I to be a hypocrite regardless of what opportunities are out there."